Esri/arcgis-runtime-samples-android/java/location-line-of-sight/README.md

 ## How it works

 1. Create an `AnalysisOverlay` and add it to the scene view.
-1. Make a `DefaultSceneViewOnTouchHandler` to capture single taps.
+1. Make a `DefaultSceneViewOnTouchListener` to capture single taps.
 1. For each target created, create a `LocationLineOfSight` between the observer and target locations and add it to the analysis overlay.

 ## Relevant API